-- Launch the Oracle Enterprise Repository Asset Editor from the Web-based console.
-For information on using the Oracle Enterprise Repository Asset Editor, see Oracle Fusion Middleware User Guide for Oracle Enterprise Repository. - Create a new asset, as shown in Figure 9-19.
+- 1. Launch the Oracle Enterprise Repository Asset Editor from the Web-based console.
+For information about using the Oracle Enterprise Repository Asset Editor, see Oracle Fusion Middleware User's Guide for Oracle Enterprise Repository. - 2.
+Create a new asset, as shown in Figure 9-19.